Is Plastic-Free Packaging Right for Your Business?

 - Agricultural Residue Fibers

-- Forest Stewardship Council (FSC) certified and free of Endangered and High Conservation Value Forest fiber
+- Certified sustainably sourced and free of Endangered and High Conservation Value Forest fiber

 Controlled wood and endangered and high conservation value forests are a big no no!
 Canopy also defines cleaner bleaching production technologies that should be considered when sourcing fibers.